ant-6112/ant-6112/README.md

 <h1 align="center">Hi There 👋, I'm Antrang</h1>
 <h3 align="center">Welcome to my profile!
-My name is Antrang Agrawal.I am a technology enthusiast and an open-source supporter.
+My name is Antrang Agrawal.
+I am a technology enthusiast and an open-source supporter.
 Aside from that, I occasionally design and write as well. </h3>

 <hr/>